spurtli/fit/README.md

 You can create an Activity.

 ```
-require 'fit4ruby'
+require 'fit'

-a = Fit4Ruby::Activity.new
+a = Fit::Activity.new
 a.total_timer_time = 30 * 60
 a.new_user_profile({ :age => 33, :height => 1.78, :weight => 73.0,
                      :gender => 'male', :activity_class => 4.0,